thoschuller/ec-ariel/docs/source/contributing_guide/index.rst

 ----------------------
 Developer installation
 ----------------------
 The normal installation guide applies.
-You should definitely use :ref:`editable mode<installation/index:Editable Mode>`.
+You should definitely use editable mode.
-Using the ``requirements_dev.txt`` allows you to quickly install all packages in editable mode, by executing: ``pip install -r requirements_dev.txt``.
-If you want to uninstall all Ariel packages, you can use ``./uninstall.sh``, which uninstall all packages like ``Ariel*``.
+**Add correct developer installation.**

 ----------------------
 Continuous integration